juanlysander/foundry-faucet-smartcontract/README.md

-# Faucet Smart Contract
+# Faucet Smart Contract Dapps
-This is a simple Faucet Smart Contract
+This is a simple Faucet Smart Contract with simple front end design and connected with express java script

 ## What's Inside
 1. Wallet can send ether to this smart contract.